magnars/optimus/README.md

 ```

 This supposes that your CDN will pull assets from your app server on
 cache misses.
+If you need to push files to the CDN, you also need to

-If you need to push files to a CDN, you can save them like this:
+save them to disk.
+Like this:

 ```cl
 (defn export-assets []